Baagsma/PBQA/examples/README.md

 Besides the schema, having a well-crafted system prompt and relevant examples is helpful in guiding the LLM to generate appropriate responses.
 The system prompt provides the overall context and instructions, while examples help demonstrate the expected input-output patterns.

+## Regex Patterns
+Using `Field(pattern=r"...")` its possible to define a regex pattern for a specific field in the schema.
+This can be useful for validating the input and ensuring it matches the expected format.
+To use this, make sure to import `Annotated` from `typing` and `Field` from `pydantic`.
+Also note that the field must be a string and that the pattern starts with `^` and ends with `$`.

 ## Conversation
 Conversational agents are a common use case for LLMs.
 While PBQA allows for structured responses through Pydantic models, it can also be used for free-form conversation.
 Below is an example of a simple conversational pattern: